+If the requested NSSAI contains alternative S-NSSAI(s) that are not subscribed S-NSSAI(s), the AMF verifies S-NSSAI(s) based on UE context information, and the AMF may provide updated configured NSSAI during the UE configuration update procedure.

 If the AMF determines that the S-NSSAI which has been replaced is available, the AMF provides the updated alternative NSSAI excluding the S-NSSAI which has been replaced and the corresponding alternative S-NSSAI to the UE during the UE configuration update procedure or during the registration procedure.

 If all the S-NSSAI(s) that were replaced in alternative NSSAI are available, the AMF provides the alternative NSSAI with Length of Alternative NSSAI contents set to 0 in the UE configuration update procedure or registration procedure.
 The AMF also provides the updated allowed NSSAI and configured NSSAI to the UE.